Freak on a Leash: Composition

 "Freak on a Leash" is four minutes and 15 seconds long.
 The song uses dissonance, distortion, and various effects to bring the song "to life."
 David Lloyd from the University of Alberta said that the song was an example of a "nonsense-utterance" technique used by lead vocalist Jonathan Davis.
 Lloyd also noted that the song contained "fragments of English-language words," and said that they "can be perceived in the midst of Davis' gibberish".
 Lloyd went on to say that "Davis is giving voice to his inner basic feelings which are trying to resist being shaped or conditioned by utterances of others."
 It expresses moods such as anger, drama, and sarcasm.

+Alternate Versions

-An acoustic rendition of the song was recorded with Jonathan Davis singing a duet with Amy Lee of Evanescence, at MTV studios in Times Square, New York City for Korn's acoustic set on December 9, 2006.
+An acoustic rendition of the song was recorded with Davis singing a duet with Amy Lee of Evanescence, at MTV studios in Times Square, New York City for Korn's acoustic set on December 9, 2006.

+On July 16 and 17, 2026, Davis performed a new orchestral arrangement of "Freak on a Leash" created by Japanese musician and composer Yoshiki during Yoshiki Classical 2026 at Walt Disney Concert Hall.